 The Listing Quality Score ranges from 1 to 10.

-So what you can do is that if there's a niche with lots of high-quality listings, you can assume that a lot of sellers in that niche will be active and try to stay competitive against others.
+So, if there’s a niche with lots of high-quality listings, you can assume that many sellers in that niche will be active and try to stay competitive against others.

-If this is the case, you should continue your research and try to find another niche with lots of poor-quality listings.
+If this is the case, you should continue your product research and find another niche with lots of poor-quality listings.